erikvullings/thw-pairs/README.md

 - An map tiling service using Open Street Map (OSM) data, so you can use the maps offline.
 - A map service (TODO) to show the sent maps

 The whole setup can be run locally on a single PC using Docker, and is exposed on [http://localhost](http://localhost).
 Participants will need access to this PC in order to use the email or map service, e.g. via a local network or a tunnel.
+For a more detailed introduction, see [here](./documentation/README.md).

 ## Prerequisites